rhiever/webstep-sklearn-quickstart-2019/README.md

 data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
-The code examples in this tutorial should be compatible to Python 2.7, Python 3.4-3.6.
+The code examples in this tutorial should be compatible to Python 2.7, Python 3.4-3.7.

-After obtaining the material, we **strongly recommend** you to open and execute the Jupyter Notebook `jupter notebook check_env.ipynb` that is located at the top level of this repository.
+After obtaining the tutorial material, we **strongly recommend** you to open and execute the Jupyter Notebook `jupter notebook check_env.ipynb` that is located at the top level of this repository.
 Inside the repository, you can open the notebook by executing